bendtherules/blog-hashnode-backup/ckciw2lr900d0xas144h5fpwm.md

 ## How does in-built Array iterator work?

 We use `[...someArray]` or `array.values()` to get multiple values out of a array.
-And we kind of know how it works - it just returns us all the values from the array.
-Internally, both of them uses the iterator protocol - which is already defined on array prototype.
+And we kind of know how it works - it just returns all the values from the array.
+Now internally, both of them uses the iterator protocol - which is already defined on array prototype.

 But do we know exactly how the in-built Array iterator works?
 Can you write a precise polyfill to implement iterator protocol on Array?